-- ♦ Some versions of Solaris tar will combine the atime, mtime, and ctime strings with the file name and create file paths that are not desirable.
-Use the NetBackup tar instead. - ♦ Backups from Apollo/DomainOS clients are created using their native wbak utility; the rbak utility must be used to restore from these backups.
+♦ Some versions of Solaris tar will combine the atime, mtime, and ctime strings with the file name and create file paths that are not desirable.
+Use the NetBackup tar instead.

 The following process explains the commands necessary if you decide to use another tar to read a backup from a NetBackup tape.
 This sequence of commands assumes that the media is known to Media Manager and that the tape drive is under Media Manager's control (see note 5 at the end of this procedure).